Dalimil/Hack-the-Burgh-2016/README.md

 Client updates the game:
 	- call POST /update with changes and uid
+	- constantly listen to 'game-updated' event which is called whenever one of the team members updates the game

 Client finishes the game:
 	- call POST /finish with uid